 We have all seen the “language learning under 3 months”, “incredible body in less than two months”, and “super energy and productivity in under a week” programs.
 And now I’m not bashing them away while drawing conclusions all too soon, but nine out of ten times these “artificial and forced lifestyles” differ greatly from what personal development stands for.

-They usually try to pack two days’ worth of work in a single one, for I can tell.
+They usually try to pack two days’ worth of work in a single one, for what I can tell.
 And all of it while passing flowery prose on how we can as well be happy and enjoy everything at once.
 Tough lines to buy, right?

 Personal development, more often than not, includes change – we can all settle for this one.
 And while we can label change any way we want, the most objective realization is that it pertains some pain; some out-of-your-comfort-zone moment.